imbrianj/switchBoard/README.md

 A.
  * Bug fixes, polish.
+ * Panasonic Viera TVs.
+ * LG Smart TVs.
+ * Only load markup for devices that are configured instead of relying on CSS hacks to hide unwanted devices.
- * Better reporting of device state (on, off).
+ * Better reporting of device state (on, off) and give indication of a devices state to the user.
+ * Intelligently take action based on appropriate state.
+If Samsung TV is on, we can leave a persistent web socket open.
+If PS3 is on, we can connect to it via bluetooth.
- * Themes.
+ * Web-based configurations.
- * Get multi-device macros.
- * Integrate into SmartThings so I can program a macro to turn down the lights, turn on a movie.
+ * Support for multiple devices of the same type (if you have more than one Roku, for example).
+ * Multi-device macros (turn on PS3, turn on stereo, select HDMI1, hit X with one button press).
  * Add support for PS4 (?)
+ * Investigate other devices (Sony, Toshiba, Philips, Vizio TVs?
+Dropcam, Foscam?
+Smartthings?
+Nest?).
  * Bug fixes, polish.

 Q. How secure is this?